jky01/RCAutoPilot/README.md

    The script runs RL Baselines3 Zoo with the SAC algorithm on the `donkey-generated-track-v0` environment.
 Additional arguments will be forwarded to `train.py`.

+   Lane-line preprocessing using [CLRNet](https://github.com/Turoad/CLRNet) is enabled by default.
+To override the configuration or checkpoint paths, set the `LANE_CFG` and `LANE_CKPT` environment variables before running the script.

    If you encounter an error about `donkey-generated-track-v0` not being found, make sure the `gym-donkeycar` package is installed (the setup script installs it automatically) or run training via `./start_training.sh` which adds the